benkitet/EclipseJavaGlamazon/README.md

 # EclipseJavaGlamazon
 Glamazon Shop

-a little project for practising
+a small project to practice